pynapple-org/pynapple/doc/user_guide/07_decoding.md

 By default `uniform_prior=True`, and a uniform prior is used.

 :::{important}
-Bayesian decoding should only be used with spike or rate data, as these can be assumed to follow a Poisson distribution!
+Bayesian decoding should only be used with spike (`TsGroup`) or spike count (`TsdFrame`) data, as these can be assumed to follow a Poisson distribution!
 :::